inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

 By its nature, leadership is a collaborative process.
-This course focuses on the team or small group explores theories and practices for effectively leading these groups.
-Students in this course will explore and develop the skills necessary to motivate, develop, and support team members as individuals and as a group.
+This course focuses on the team or small group and explores theories and practices for effectively leading these groups.
+Students in this course explore and develop the skills necessary to motivate, develop, and support team members as individuals and as a group.

 LEAD 520.
 ORGANIZATIONAL THEORY AND CULTURE.
 4 Credits.